Appsilon/shiny.molstar/README.md

 Mol* (/'molstar/) is a modern web-based open-source toolkit for visualization and analysis of large-scale molecular data.

+## TODO before making it public:

+* Decide on keeping JS inside r package or delivered via cdn
+    * add inst/www to .Rbuildignore
+    * change R/components.R removing the comments on `molstarDependency`
+* remove this section

 ## Getting started

 To install the packages, run: